 Simple English definitions for legal terms

-Read a random definition: enhancement
+Read a random definition: foreign divorce

 Irreparable harm means harm that cannot be fixed by just giving someone money.
 It's when something really bad happens that can't be made better later on.
 For example, if someone's reputation is ruined or if they lose their rights, like the right to speak freely, that's irreparable harm.
 If someone wants to stop this harm from happening, they have to prove that it will be really bad and can't be fixed later.
 This is important when asking a judge to make a quick decision to stop something bad from happening, like a temporary restraining order.